Travel Guide to Siena, Italy - What to See & Do

 How long to spend in Siena

-Siena is popular with day trippers from Florence, many of whom come on group tours that also include a lightning-fast visit to nearby San Gimignano.
-But it’s really very easy to visit Siena from Florence on your own and with a day you have time to visit the Campo, Duomo, and other landmarks, wander the center leisurely, and get a sense of the city.
+Siena is popular with day trippers from Florence, many of whom come on group tours that also include a lightning-fast visit to nearby San Gimignano or a winery in Chianti.

-While the town can easily be visited in a day trip, spending a night or two here lets you explore with more leisure, relax over wine and dinner in one of the city’s many excellent restaurants, and potentially visit the beautiful surrounding countryside and wineries.
+While visiting Siena as a day trip is entirely doable, spending a night or two lets you explore with more leisure, relax over wine and dinner in one of the city’s many excellent restaurants, and potentially visit the beautiful surrounding Chianti countryside and wineries.

 What to do in Siena with 2 days